Nonlocal planar Schr\"odinger-Poisson systems in the fractional Sobolev limiting case: Existence results for by asymptotic approximation: proof of Theorem

 where $p$ is sufficiently large.
 Noting that all the constants are independent of $\alpha$, we can follow the argument of Lemma \ref{Lemma_infty} and obtain $\|u_\alpha\|_\infty\leq C$, with $C$ independent of $\alpha$.
-Finally, the decay estimate and H\"older's regularity can be obtained following step by step the proofs of Lemmas \ref{Lem:G-decay} and \ref{Lemma_alpha,0}. \end{proof}
+Finally, the decay estimate and H\"older's regularity can be obtained following step by step the proofs of Lemmas \ref{Lem:G-decay} and \ref{Lemma_alpha,0}, paying only attention to the fact that $G_\alpha$ substitutes the logarithmic Riesz kernel. \end{proof}

-We are finally in the position to prove Theorem \ref{Thm:duozhjie}, namely the existence of a weak solution of \eqref{Chs}.
+We are finally in a position to prove Theorem \ref{Thm:duozhjie}, namely the existence of a weak solution of \eqref{Chs}.
 Next we prove that the sequence of solutions $(u_\alpha)_\alpha$ for the approximated problems \eqref{eqn:2-spos} has a nontrivial accumulation point $u_0\in W^{s,\frac2s}(\R^2)$ satisfying $I'(u_0)=0$.

 \begin{proof}[Proof of Theorem \ref{Thm:duozhjie}] Let us divide the proof into two steps.

 \emph{Step 1.} We show that $u_0\in W^{s,\frac2s}_r(\R^2)$ satisfies $I'(u_0)=0$.\\ For any $\varphi\in C_0^\infty(\R^2)$, we have